benvanderlaan1/HWR/README.md

 The model output will be placed in the "Result" folder, where the output of each seperate image is placed into a seperate .txt file that has a corresponding name.
 The inferred text will be placed as a line in this .txt file.

+The "Training" folder contains the .ipynb file that was used to train the model on our own dataset.
+This dataset is available [here](https://drive.google.com/drive/folders/1110SlSC45GikBDqw-ZZJm22dxpyTCDPg).
+This dataset is created on a subset of the IAM dataset along with a script that was used to augment this data.
+This script is located in the "Augment" folder.